huseynsharif/huseynsharif/README.md

 # 💫 About Me:
-🔭 I’m currently working on Goizz.
-It is multiplayer quiz application.<br>🌱 I’m currently learning Spring boot, React.js.
+🔭 I’m currently working at ARTER ERP company.
+It is multiplayer quiz application.<br>

 ## 🌐 Socials: